02 January 2014

 That’s why I’ve never seen the kind of cavalier disregard for NPCs in any of the UA games I’ve run.
 People … shy away from the pain when it’s real.
 Which, like … that’s good?
 I think that’s good.

-As in Unknown Armies, for each type of shock, characters have both a Hardened and a Fragile stat, and different experiences have a different Rank in the level of shock they represent.
+As in Unknown Armies, for each type of shock characters have both a Hardened and a Fragile rating, with different experiences having a different Rank in the level of shock they produce.
 Seeing the ghost of someone one knows to be dead might be a Rank 6 unnatural stress, while a Tentacle Monster From Another Dimension which speaks in that person’s voice might be a 10.
 As in Unknown Armies, if a character’s Hardened score for a stress exceeds its rank, they need not roll. (“Bah!
 I’ve seen weirder!”)

-When facing a shock, one rolls and compares the roll to Hardened, Fragile, and shock Rank:
+When facing a shock, one rolls and adds the character’s Fragile rating for the shock, then compares the roll to the shock Rank and the character’s Hardened rating:

 • under Hardened